Does the following scenario ring any bells?

 120 million used smartphones are predicted to generate about $17 million in sales at an estimated $140 per device in 2016.

 The usage of smartphones has reached all-time highs since 2013.
-Many websites sell used, refurbished and certified pre-owned cell phones.
+Many websites sell used, refurbished, and certified pre-owned cell phones.
 Unfortunately, it can be hard to determine which site is the most trustworthy and which has the perfect smartphone to suit your needs.

 After considerable research, I recommend any one of the best places to buy used cell phones mentioned in this article.
 Do your price research, pick a website from this list and you will not be disappointed.

-Where to Sell Your Used Cell Phone
+Where to Sell Your Old Phone

 I put a lot of time and effort into choosing the top five best places to buy used cell phones.
 I researched and compared customer reviews, company details, and industry statistics to determine the best way to go about buying and where to do it.